spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 To make the names of extended Private API entities unique, you can use any other strategy.
 For example, you can prefix them with your project name.

-After renaming the entity, re-evaluate the code.
+After renaming the entity, please re-evaluate the code.
 The same error shouldn't be returned.

 ---